 Ancestry Time was started by Sharn White, Pauleen Cass & Fran Kitto when they found that the other great family history chats on Twitter occurred at inconvenient times for Australia & New Zealand.
 Even before the first session, a number of family historians came on board.
-You can read the bios for the hosts and moderators, Jill Ball, Maggie Gaffney, Shauna Hicks, Jenny Jones & Seonaid Harvey Lewis, below.
+You can read the bios for the current hosts and moderators, Maggie Gaffney, Jenny Jones, Alexandra Daw & Seonaid Harvey, below.

 Many of us are long time members of Kiva Genealogists for Families, which is an online lending platform helping people worldwide.